rrwick/Basecalling-comparison/README.md

 ### Recommendations

-My current recommendation is simply to use the latest version of Albacore: v2.0.2.
+My current recommendation is simply to use the latest version of Albacore: v2.1.1.
 It does well on read accuracy and had the best assembly accuracy.
 Scrappie raw v1.1.1 (rgr_r94 and rgrgr_r94 models) also did quite well and had the highest read accuracy.
 However, Scrappie is a research product, labelled as a 'technology demonstrator' and lacks nice features present in Albacore, such as FASTQ output and barcode demultiplexing.
-I therefore Albacore is a better choice for most users.
+I therefore think Albacore is a better choice for most users.

 Chiron v0.2 is by far the best performing third-party basecaller and might also be worth a try.
-However, it is very slow on CPUs and therefore only a viable option if you have powerful GPUs to accelerate the process.
-Nanonet, basecRAWller and DeepNano should probably be avoided, but I'm happy to revisit them if they are updated/improved.
+However, it is very slow on CPUs and is only a viable option if you have a powerful GPU to accelerate the process.
+Nanonet, basecRAWller and DeepNano should probably be avoided, but I'm happy to revisit them if they are updated.

 My recommendation would have been harder a few months ago.
 Then, the basecaller with the best assembly accuracy had very poor read accuracies: Albacore v0.9.1.
 Whether it would have been a good choice might depend on your analysis.
-We've dodged that tough decision for the moment, but may someday be faced with a similar dilemma if a future basecaller excels at consensus accuracy over read accuracy or vice versa.
+We've dodged that decision for the moment but may someday be faced with a similar dilemma if a future basecaller excels at consensus accuracy over read accuracy or vice versa.

 ### Nanopolish

 Any user interested in maximising assembly accuracy should be using Nanopolish.
-It improved all assemblies and took most up to about 99.7% accuracy.
+It improved all assemblies and took most up to about 99.9% (with the methylation-aware option).
 If you only care about assembly identity, Nanopolish makes your basecaller choice relatively unimportant.

-What if a basecaller could produce a pre-Nanopolish assembly of 99.7% identity?
-Would Nanopolish be able to improve it at all?
-The combined Albacore plus Chiron assembly got close to this point and indeed Nanopolish barely improved it.
-What if a basecaller could produce a pre-Nanopolish assembly of 99.9% identity?
-Would the post-Nanopolish identity still be 99.7%, making it _worse_ than before?
-If and when future basecallers get much better, we may find that Nanopolish (at least in its current form) is no longer recommended.
+Interestingly, Nanopolish may have some competition in the near future.
+ONT recently announced [Medaka](https://github.com/nanoporetech/medaka), a new consensus tool.
+In its current form, it operates on basecalled reads, not signal-level data like Nanopolish.
+However, [the 'Future directions' section of Medaka's documentation](https://nanoporetech.github.io/medaka/future.html) indicates that signal-level processing may be in its future.
+Furthermore, Medaka uses neural networks, unlike Nanopolish's HMMs.
+The authors suggest that just as neural networks have outperformed HMMs in basecallers, they will also prove superior in consensus algorithms.
+Watch this space!